JustinBeckwith/wazstagram/README.md

 3. ##### Use [Service Bus](http://msdn.microsoft.com/en-us/library/ee732537.aspx) - it's pub/sub (+) a basket of kittens.

-	[Service Bus](http://msdn.microsoft.com/en-us/library/ee732537.aspx) is Windows Azure's swiss army knife of messaging.
+	[Service Bus](http://msdn.microsoft.com/en-us/library/ee732537.aspx) is Microsoft Azure's swiss army knife of messaging.
 I usually use it in the places where I would otherwise use the PubSub features of Redis.
 It does all kinds of neat things like [PubSub](http://www.windowsazure.com/en-us/develop/net/how-to-guides/service-bus-topics/), [Durable Queues](http://msdn.microsoft.com/en-us/library/windowsazure/hh767287.aspx), and more recently [Notification Hubs](https://channel9.msdn.com/Blogs/Subscribe/Service-Bus-Notification-Hubs-Code-Walkthrough-Windows-8-Edition).
 I use the topic subscription model to create a single channel for messages.
 Each worker node publishes messages to a single topic.
 Each web node creates a subscription to that topic, and polls for messages.
-There's great [support for Service Bus](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/service-bus-topics/) in the [Windows Azure Node.js SDK](https://github.com/WindowsAzure/azure-sdk-for-node).
+There's great [support for Service Bus](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/service-bus-topics/) in the [Microsoft Azure Node.js SDK](https://github.com/WindowsAzure/azure-sdk-for-node).

 	To get the basic implementation set up, just follow the [Service Bus Node.js guide](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/service-bus-topics/).
 The interesting part of my use of Service Bus is the subscription clean up.
 Each new front end node that connects to the topic creates it's own subscription.
 As we scale out and add a new front end node, it creates another subscription.
 This is a durable object in Service bus that hangs around after the connection from one end goes away (this is a feature).
 To make sure sure you don't leave random subscriptions lying around, you need to do a little cleanup: